drhelius/Gearsystem/README.md

 - Compressed rom support (ZIP deflate).
 - Game Genie and Pro Action Replay cheat support.
 - Supported platforms: Windows, Linux, macOS, Raspberry Pi, iOS and RetroArch (libretro).
+- Full debugger with disassembler, breakpoints, debug symbols, memory editor, IO inspector and and VRAM viewer including tiles, sprites, backgrounds and palettes.

 ## Build Instructions

 ### Windows

-- You need Microsoft Visual Studio Community 2019 or later.
+- Install Microsoft Visual Studio Community 2019 or later.
 - Open the Gearsystem Visual Studio solution `platforms/windows/Gearsystem.sln` and build.
 - You may want to use the `platforms/windows/Makefile` to build the application using MinGW.